ddj116/trick/share/trick/virgo/README.md

     pickable: 1  # Optional integer 1 or 0 (true or false) for defining if
                  #  this actor can be picked with right-mouse-click.
 Defaults
                  #  to 1/true
+    axes:   # The dictionary which holds information about this actor's axes
+      when: # Optional string setting for when interal axes should be
+            #   displayed with accepted values as follows:
+            #   toggled - show axes when global setting (key:'a') is toggled
+            #   picked  - show axes when setting toggled and actor is picked
+            #   always  - always show axes
+            #   never   - never show axes
+      style:  # Optional string setting for style of axes - line or cylinder
+      length: # Optional list of 3 floats describing the length of each axis
+              #  [x_axis, y_axis, z_axis]
+      affect_opacity: # Optional bool (0 or 1) setting for whether opacity
+                      #   of the actor should be reduced when axes are shown.
+                      #   Defaults to 1 (true).
+              #  [x_axis, y_axis, z_axis]
     trail:  # The dictionary which holds information about this actor's trail
       enabled:   # Integer 1 or 0 (true or false) for turning this trail on
                  #   when the interactive window starts